jimdowling/id2210-vt13/README.md

 mvn clean install

 The search module specifies a kompics experiment in the main experiment.
-You can execute the main for the search program using:
+You can execute the main for the search program by using the assembly plugin on the search project to generate a jar file containing all code:

 cd search
-mvn exec:java -Dexec.mainClass="search.main.Main" -Dexec.args=""
+mvn assembly:assembly
+java -jar target/id2210-search-1.0-SNAPSHOT-jar-with-dependencies.jar

 The REST API for the search module contains 2 operations: